FLOSSBoxIN/FeedMe/doc/en/patches.md

 ###### 2017-4-9
 - Add an option `Show Reading Time` in `Interface` setting to show reading time in article page, default is false.
 - Update `Pull to Refresh` option in `Control`, add a new item `Hide read items and sync`.
-- Now long tap on article list item won't work in `Visioin` layout.
+- Now long press on article list item won't work in `Visioin` layout.
 - Now thumbnails load faster, and gif just shows first frame.
 - Play menus add to `Swipe Left(Right) to Right(Left)` options.
 - Auto mark item as read when read article via TTS.